Become a Community Connect Partner

 Partner Eligibility

 Community Connect partner organizations must be U.S. federal, state or municipal public agencies or private nonprofit organization as certified by the IRS.
-The partners must do work that directly benefits the Evanston or Chicago communities.
+The partners must do work that benefits the Evanston or Chicago communities, and services must be open and accessible to community residents and designed to improve quality of life.
 Examples of acceptable work areas include:

 • Community and neighborhood development (e.g., housing and transportation access; neighborhood improvement; recreation services; workforce development)